5 of the Biggest Spiders in West Virginia

 As this spider’s name suggests, you’re most likely to find this creature living in your gardens and other areas with tall plants that they can use to build webs.
 These spiders build webs that are a few feet in diameter, and they’re very noticeable.

 After all, the black and yellow garden spider is also known as the writing spider.
-That name comes from their habit of building a stabilimentum, a thick, dense portion of the web constructed in a zig-zag shape.
-It almost looks like someone with messy handwriting tried to leave a message on the web!
+That name comes from its habit of building a stabilimentum, a thick, dense portion of the web constructed in a zig-zag shape.
+It appears as if someone with messy handwriting tried to leave a message on the web.

 This species has a silvery cephalothorax and an abdomen with black, yellow, and sometimes gray patterns on it.
-Moreover, they can have some white spots on the abdomen.
-They may bite if you disturb their web and try to handle them.
-However, their bites only cause a little pain and swelling.
+Black and yellow garden spiders can have some white spots on the abdomen.
+They may bite if disturbed; their bites result in mild pain and swelling.

 2. Tiger Wolf Spider